inveniosoftware/rfcs/rdm/0007-access-control.md

 As an admin I want to grant read access to the owners of a document, except if the owner is part of team A.
 ```

 The following policy applies the `RecordOwner` and `TeamMembership` generators to the record read action.
 The `RecordOwner` generator, allows the owners of the document (defined right above it, with ids 1, 2 and 3) to access the document.
-On the other hand, `TeamMembershipt` blacklists users belonging to Team A of accesing the document.
+On the other hand, `TeamMembership` blacklists users belonging to Team A.

 ``` python
 Document: